rosen-bridge/operation/docs/guard/setup.md

 docker compose create # use `docker-compose create` for older versions of Docker
 ```

-Before commencing your guard service duties, you must take part in the key generation ceremony.
+> **NOTE**: Before running your guard service, you must take part in the key generation ceremony.
 For detailed instructions, please refer to [this guide](../keygen-service/keygen-docker.md).

 # Edit Config File